Table of Contents

 The Sales by product report can display the information on available stock.
 Simply add the Inventory Planner Qty data column.

 Sort the data table by the inventory quantity to see the products with the lowest stock number.
-In this way, you can quickly track items that soon may need to be replenished.
+In this way, you can quickly track items that may soon need to be replenished.
 Filter by stock quantity and get the products that fall within a specific range.

 How to make ABC analysis